silverstripe/developer-docs/en/02_Developer_Guides/12_Search/02_FulltextSearch.md

 Fulltext search can be achieved using the built-in [MySQLDatabase](api:SilverStripe\ORM\Connect\MySQLDatabase) class a more powerful wrapper for Fulltext search is provided through a module.

-[notice]
+> [!WARNING]
-See the [FulltextSearch Module](https://github.com/silverstripe-labs/silverstripe-fulltextsearch/).
-This module provides a high level wrapper for running advanced search services such as Solr, Lucene or Sphinx in the backend rather than `MySQL` search.
+> See the [FulltextSearch Module](https://github.com/silverstripe-labs/silverstripe-fulltextsearch/).
+This module provides
+> a high level wrapper for running advanced search services such as Solr, Lucene or Sphinx in the backend rather than
-[/notice]
+> `MySQL` search.

 ## Adding fulltext support to `MySQLDatabase`